t-karasova/grs-samples-python/search/tutorials/tutorial_filtering.md

     python search/search_with_filtering.py
     ```

-1. As you can see now, the results contain only items that satisfy the filtering expression.
+1. Note that the results contain only items that satisfy the filtering expression.

-## Filtering by text field: Use case
+## Filter by text field: Use case

-Now, you can try filtering by a text field yourself in the Cloud Shell environment.
+Now you can try filtering by a text field yourself in the Cloud Shell environment.

-1. To do that, replace the condition under the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/search/search_with_filtering.py" regex="TRY DIFFERENT FILTER EXPRESSIONS HERE">comment</walkthrough-editor-select-regex> with one of the samples below:
+1. To do that, replace the condition under the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/search/search_with_filtering.py" regex="TRY DIFFERENT FILTER EXPRESSIONS HERE">comment</walkthrough-editor-select-regex> with one of the following samples:
     ```
     filter = '(brands: ANY("YouTube"))'
     ```

-    Or
+    or
     ```
     filter = '(colorFamily: ANY("White","Gray"))'
     ```